wp-plugins/kindle-best-seller-calculator/readme.txt

 == Description ==

 Amazon KDP is pretty cryptic.
-The only way you can tell how well someone else's Kindle ebook is doing is by checking out that ebook’s Best Seller Rank.
+The only way you can tell how well someone else's Kindle ebook is doing is by checking out that ebook's Best Seller Rank.

 <h4>But what does that mean?</h4>